ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The conveyance of Evidence and the resulting Attestation Results reveal a great deal of information about the internal state of a device.
 In many cases the whole point of the Attestation process is to provided reliable evidence about the type of the device and the firmware that the device is running.
-This information is particularly interesting to many attackers: knowing that a device is running a weak version of a the firmware provides a way to aim attacks better.
+This information is particularly interesting to many attackers: knowing that a device is running a weak version of a firmware provides a way to aim attacks better.

 Just knowing the existence of a device is itself a disclosure.